Phoxene/sxip-drivers/docs/source/presentation.rst

 Installation
 ============
-phox-modbus can be installed from PyPI:
+sxip-drivers can be installed from PyPI:

 .. code-block:: console

-    pip install phox-modbus
+    pip install sxip-drivers

 Developers also may be interested to get the source archive, because it contains examples, tests and this documentation.